autogoal/autogoal/docs/examples/sklearn_simple_grammar.md

 ## Creating the grammar

-Once everything is in place, we can tell `autogoal` to automatically infer a grammar for all the possible combinations of parameters and classes that we can use.
+Once everything is in place, we can tell `autogoal` to automatically infer a grammar for all the possible combinations of parameters and clases that we can use.
 The root of our grammar is the `Pipeline` class we just defined.
-The method `generate_cfg` does exactly that, taking a class and building a context-free grammar to construct that class, based on the parameters' annotations and recursively building the corresponding rules for all classes down to basic parameter types.
+The method `generate_cfg` does exactly that, taking a class and building a context free grammar to construct that class, based on the parameters' annotations and recursively building the corresponding rules for all classes down to basic parameter types.